A bend of the Tioughnioga River, a tributary of the Chenango River, that runs through Upstate New York.

 A view of Big Round Top and the Gettysburg National Military Park visitor center from the Culp's Hill observatory tower, one of the battle sites at Gettysburg Battlefield.

 Petroleum first saw widespread use in the transporation industry as a lubricant.
 It was refined into various products depending on which part of the engine they were meant to lubricate.
-Once transported by tanker car, it was stored in large tanks such as this one.
+It was transported in tanker cars like this one.

 Petroleum first saw widespread use in the transporation industry as a lubricant.
 It was refined into various products depending on which part of the engine they were meant to lubricate.
-Once transported by tanker car, it was stored in large tanks such as this one.
+It was transported in tanker cars like this one.

 Visitors at Glines Canyon East Abutment in Olympic National Park, the location of the Elwha River Restoration project.
 Image available at Olympic National Park flickr site.